there 3 phases with different associations in Heritage Place?

 of a streetlight above the boxes to deter thieves.
 In 2013 a dedicated outgoing mailbox was installed next to the main boxes.
 It is recommended that any mail containing checks

 or other sensitive information be dropped directly at the post office.
 To further reduce the chance of identity theft, pick up your mail often (do not allow it to accumulate in the box), and ask the post office to hold your mail if you plan on being away for an extended period of time.

 The closest US Post Office is located at 1701 W Wetherbee Rd, their phone number is 407-855-6568.

 our Dues go towards?

 Heritage Place II's dues (also known as annual assessments) pay for the maintenance and administration of the community.
-Things like mowing, lighting,
+This includes things like mowing, lighting

 and watering of the common areas, taxes, postage, management company fees,